johnpuddephatt/leedscommunityhomes/_posts/2019-11-03-staff-vacancy-community-led-housing-clh-advisor.md

 Interviews are likely to be held on Tuesday 3rd December 2019.

+For an informal chat about the post please email Steve to arrange a time.

 _This post is funded by the Ministry of Housing, Communities and Local Government through the national Community Led Homes Partnership_